Ovundiano/Adapted-Mind/README.md

     - It has a next alphabet button, which replaces the current alphabet and its representation with another alphabet and its representation.

     ![Alphabet A-Z Page](documentation/alphabet_page_screenshot.png)

+## Technologies Used

+- [HTML](https://developer.chrome.org/en-US/docs/Web/HTML) was used as the foundation of the site.
+- [CSS](https://developer.chrome.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
+- [CSS Flexbox](https://developer.chrome.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items simmetrically on the pages.
+- [CSS Grid](https://developer.chrome.org/en-US/docs/Web/CSS/grid) - was used to make "gallery" and "contact" pages responsive.
+- [JS](https://www.w3schools.com/js/) - was used to add interactivity to the site.
+- [Gitpod](https://gitpod.io/workspaces/) was used as the main tool to write and edit code.
+- [GitHub](https://github.com/) was used to host the code of the website.
+- [TinyPNG](https://tinypng.com/) was used to resize images.